DirectRender/RenderPipelines/README.md

 - DirectX requires the use of specialized hardware, such as graphics cards, which can be expensive.
 - DirectX is only available on Windows, limiting its use in cross-platform development.
 - DirectX may not be supported by older hardware, and may not be compatible with certain software.

+# What is a ``Shader``?
+- A shader is a program that is used to tell the graphics card how to display a certain object or scene.
+Shaders are responsible for the color, texture, and lighting of a 3D object or scene.
+They are written in a shading language such as Cg (C for graphics) or HLSL (High Level Shading Language) and are usually processed by the GPU.
+- Shaders are run often on the GPU because they are designed to take advantage of the parallel processing capabilities of the GPU.
+Shaders can be used to perform a variety of tasks, including transforming and lighting 3D models, calculating reflections, generating shadows, and creating special effects.
+Some examples of shaders include vertex shaders, pixel shaders, geometry shaders, and compute shaders.